-I try my best to learn SOMETHING new when traveling solo and my recent hike to Sant Jeroni in Montserrat was definitely life-changing.
-The highest peak is 1,236 m (4,055 ft).
-The hike to Sant Jeroni is an estimated 4-5 hours going up and down, but it took me close to 7.
+I try my best to learn SOMETHING new when traveling solo and my recent hike to Sant Jeroni on a Montserrat day trip was definitely life-changing.
+The highest point is 1,236 m (4,055 ft) and the hike to Sant Jeroni is an estimated 4-5 hours going up and down, but it took me close to 7.
 I wanted to turn back so many times, but I happy to say I completed it.
-Here are fifteen life lessons learned when hiking up the mountain to Sant Jeroni.
+Here are fifteen life lessons learned on the hike to Sant Jeroni and hiking Montserrat alone.

 Sometimes you have to go alone

-The trip to Barcelona, the journey from Barcelona to Montserrat and the Sant Jeroni hike were all done on my own.
+The trip to Barcelona, the ride on the train from Barcelona to Montserrat and the Sant Jeroni hike were all done on my own.
 I initially wanted to take a tour, but my indecisiveness caused me to miss out on the one provided by my hotel.
 With some tips from the concierge and my own research, I found my way (and saved money).
 I initially wanted to go to the top to get nice aerial views but it became more motivational after a while.

 There will be obstacles